HamzaBenalia/Projet06/README.md

 **To set up your dataBase please, follow these steps below  :**

 Create a new database called paymybuddy with the following command : CREATE DATABASE paymybuddy;<br/>
--Import the schema.sql file (in the main/resources folder) to create the tables -Import the data.sql file (Optional) if you want to test the fucntionalities of the dataBase.
+-Import the schema.sql file (in the main/resources folder) to create the tables.<br/>
+-Import the data.sql file (Optional) if you want to test the fucntionalities of the dataBase.<br/>
 -Ps : data.sql is a prefilled file with a ready data to be tested.

 ## Application.properties